 Please wear a mask when attending the medical centre.
 Click here for updated Department of Health information about wearing face masks in Victoria.

 Online bookings are available from our website or the HotDoc App.
 As a precaution to protect patients, staff and the public, and to determine your Medicare rebate eligibility, you will be asked a few screening questions.
 Please answer honestly.

 Not all available appointments are listed online so if you feel your matter is urgent, please call us and we will endeavour to fit you in on the same day.
-The Urgent Care weekend appointments will need to be made by phone at this time but this might change in the future.
-Please feel free to provide our staff with feedback so we can help make this program as user-friendly as possible.

 We are not taking cash or cheques.
 All payments are to be made via our EFTPOS machine or over the phone.